Freeze-Dried Chicken for Your Emergency Pantry & Everyday Meals

+Freeze-dried chicken isn’t such a strange animal when you know how to cook and use it.
+Some people might think that freeze-dried chicken is one of those fluffy “luxury foods” for emergency preparedness – too outer-spacey and high tech for every day use by actual people.
+Not so!
 Of all the freeze-dried meats on the market, chicken is the one I use the most.
-It’s such a part of my everyday cooking that I was a bit surprised to hear someone say just this week that they weren’t entirely sure how to cook with it.
-Well, let me tell you.
+I always have a can of it in my food storage pantry.
+It’s such a part of my everyday cooking that I was a bit surprised to hear someone say recently that they weren’t entirely sure how to cook with it.
+Here are some recipes I make and some tips to know how to use this handy, food-storage-friendly food.

 Ingredients